Xevion/banner/README.md

     - "ends by 2 PM" -> Ends within 12:00 AM to 2:00 PM
     - "after 2 PM" -> Start within 2:01 PM to 11:59 PM
     - "before 2 PM" -> Ends within 12:00 AM to 1:59 PM

+## Analysis Required

+Some of the features and architecture of Ellucian's Banner system are not clear.
+The follow features, JSON, and more require validation & analysis:

+- Struct Nullability
+  - Much of the responses provided by Ellucian contain nulls, and most of them are uncertain as to when and why they're null.
+  - Analysis must be conducted to be sure of when to use a string and when it should nillable (pointer).
+- Multiple Professors / Primary Indicator
+- Mulltiple Meeting Times
+- Meeting Schedule Types
+  - AFF vs AIN vs AHB etc.